 As Fed policy shifts, fixed income strategies need to manage changing correlations between risk assets and duration.

-I don’t think the pathway to either outcome will be straight, however.
-That is because the Fed has shown its willingness to adjust policy in response to incoming data even if such adjustments are sometimes late.
-We’re positioning (and re-positioning) portfolios dynamically according to a framework that tries to make sense of the intersection of quantitative tightening, rate hikes, tighter financial conditions and, eventually, a responsive Fed.
+Throughout the past year, we have positioned portfolios dynamically according to a framework that tries to make sense of the intersection of quantitative tightening, rate hikes, tighter financial conditions and, eventually, a responsive Fed.

 Can you describe the framework and what it implies for dynamic positioning?

 Coming into 2022, we felt the transition from quantitative easing (QE) to quantitative tightening (QT) would have a significant impact on markets.
 At a high level, we proposed that if QE caused financial asset price inflation then QT would run that dynamic in reverse, resulting in lower prices across financial assets – at least at first.
 Looking back, markets indeed spent much of the past year in this period of painful, wrong-way correlation – our framework’s Phase 1, detailed below – on a path to resetting equities lower and bond yields higher.

 However, we believe the resulting tighter financial conditions have a real-world impact on economic data.
 While more observations are needed, it is possible U.S. inflation will slow in the coming months – particularly as components like food and shelter come off the boil – and markets will turn attention to the evolving growth outlook.
 Against the backdrop of decade-high yields and growing recession risks, we may now be nearing a period of transition back to a more typical, right-way correlation between stock and bond returns – Phase 2 of our framework.